Querelle Blu-ray Movie

 Back on the ship, Querelle’s captain, Seblon (played by the great Franco Nero, Keoma), continues to tape his most intimate desires.
 Having fallen madly in love with Querelle, Seblon cannot stand to see him spending time with men and women that do not deserve him.
 However, the more Seblon tapes himself, the more he begins to question his feelings.
 Is it love or lust that is driving him crazy?

-Meanwhile, Querelle begins an affair with Lysiane, but quickly determines that being with her isn’t quite as exciting as being with her husband.
+Meanwhile, Querelle begins an affair with Lysaine, but quickly determines that being with her isn’t quite as exciting as being with her husband.
 He then meets the handsome Polish worker Gil (Hanno Poschl, Revanche), who has also killed another man.
-Gil steals Querelle’s heart and he immediately panics because he has never before been in love with another man.
+Gil steals Querelle’s heart, and he immediately panics because he has never before been in love with another man.
 When the police begin looking for the killer of Querelle’s partner, he decides to betray Gil so that no other man could ever be with him.

-Based on Jean Genet’s novel, Rainer Werner Fassbinder’s final film is like a very intense, borderline x-rated dream in which people with inexorable desires constantly challenge fate.
-It is highly stylized, stunningly beautiful film but at the same time also a seriously disturbing one.
-It is a film in which - and this is the only way it could be somewhat accurately described - there is no bottom.
-Everyone seems to exist in some sort of a vacuum where the only way to feel alive is to sink as low as possible in order to experience a new pain or pleasure.
+Based on Jean Genet’s novel, Rainer Werner Fassbinder’s final film is like a very intense, borderline X-rated dream in which people with inexorable desires constantly challenge fate.
+It is a highly stylized, stunningly beautiful film but at the same time also a seriously disturbing one.
+It is a film in which -- and this is the only way it could be somewhat accurately described -- there is no bottom.
+Everyone seems to exist in some sort of vacuum, where the only way to feel alive is to sink as low as possible in order to experience a new pain or pleasure.

 It is difficult to make sense of everything that takes place in the film.
-Parts of it are melancholic and sad, possibly reflecting the state of mind Fassbinder was in at the time when the film was conceived (he had lost one of his lovers, El-Hedi Ben Salem, and was already regularly taking hard drugs).
+Parts of it are melancholic and sad, possibly reflecting the state of mind Fassbinder was in at the time when the film was conceived.
+(He had lost one of his lovers, El-Hedi Ben Salem, and was already regularly taking hard drugs).
 Other parts overflow with nihilistic overtones.
 There are certain areas of the film where conventional religion is also clearly targeted.

 Querelle Blu-ray Movie, Video Quality 3.5 of 5